dssg/hitchhikers-guide/README.md

 #Curriculum Outline
-We've distilled 4 years of [DSSG](http://dssg.uchicago.edu/) and [DSaPP](http://dsapp.uchicago.edu/) projects and many (sort of) early mornings spent waxing poetic over Dunkin Donuts into our idea of "what makes a data scientist for social good."
+We've distilled 4 years of [DSSG](http://dssg.uchicago.edu/) and [DSaPP](http://dsapp.uchicago.edu/) experience and projects and many (sort of) early mornings spent waxing poetic over Dunkin Donuts into our idea of "what makes a data scientist for social good."
 This departs from the (already nebulous) definition of a data scientist, placing more weight on the ability to understand social context and to work with partners from nonprofits and government agencies.
 Here is our blood, sweat, and tears distilled into one Github repo/manifesto: *The Hitchhiker's Guide to DSSG*.

 There's a whole lot to know, so we split it up into 8 categories:
 - **Programming,** because you'll need to tell your computer what to do, usually by writing code.
-- **Computer science,** because you'll need to manage your data and programs efficiently.
+- **Computer science,** because you'll need to do understand data structures and algorithms.
 - **Math and stats,** because [everything else in life is just applied math](https://xkcd.com/435/).
-- **Machine learning,** because you'll want to do predictive modeling or look for structure in your data.
+- **Machine learning,** because you'll want to build predictive or descriptive models and will want them to learn and improve over time or.
-- **Social science,** because you need to understand how your work *can* and *can't* generalize.
+- **Social science,** because you need to understand causal inference and experiments.
 - **Scoping and project management,** because you'll need to turn a real world problem into something you can model.
 - **Privacy, ethics, and security,** because data is people.
 - **Communications,** because you want your work to be implemented and understood.